 As you may have noticed, there is a common theme going on here!

 No matter what type of contracting work you are doing for a school, you will need an Enhanced DBS check with Children’s Barred check if you are performing Regulated Activity or are in a place with the opportunity for contact more than three times in a month.

-If you are wanting to get a DBS check for your staff, but are not sure which type they require, you can always get in touch with us!
+If you are wanting to get a DBS check for employers for one of your staff, but are not sure which type they require, you can always get in touch with us!

 Simply give us a call on 0113 877 0171, or drop us an email at email@example.com and we’ll do our best to help you out, and your DBS application sent off as soon as possible!

 Know what type of DBS check you want?
 Great!
 You can get started by pressing the button below or find more out about our service by clicking the other button.